 font-family: Verdana, "DejaVu Sans", "Bitstream Vera Sans", "DejaVu LGC Sans", Geneva, sans-serif;

-where the name of any font that is not installed on your computer or replaced by the operating system is shown in your default serif font.
+this time, the above declaration is styled so that the name of any font that is neither installed on your computer nor replaced by the operating system is shown in your default serif font.

 The following table lists the chosen sans-serif fonts in order of preference, with the percentage of machines on which each is installed.